ahmadbinsadiq/Machine_Learning/README.md

 # Machine Learning Algorithms Repository

 ## Overview
 This repository aims to include a comprehensive collection of machine learning algorithms and their subcategories.
-The goal is to provide a wide range of implementations to demonstrate various techniques in supervised, unsupervised, and reinforcement learning.
-Each algorithm is implemented in Python and comes with detailed documentation and example usage.
+The goal is to provide a wide range of implementations to demonstrate various supervised, unsupervised, and reinforcement learning techniques.
+Each algorithm is implemented in Python and includes detailed documentation and example usage.

 ## Algorithms Included
 1. **Supervised Learning**